cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 Name: location, dtype: int64
 ```

-India has already provided two examples showing that some locations do not have the three parts country, state and town.
-See the homewrok for one question related to this.
+Note. we have already found two examples showing that some locations do not have the expected three parts, country, state and town.
+See the homework for an exercise on this.

 An alternative (and more involved) approach would be to use `.str.contains()`, specifying the substring 'IN' to be at the beginning.
-Since the default of  `.str.contains()` is `regex=True`, we can do ths by inserting a **caret** symbol (`^`):
+Under `regex=True`, we can do this by inserting a **caret** symbol (`^`):

 ```
 In [11]: df['location'][df['location'].str.contains('^IN', regex=True)].value_counts()